Find Affordable College Courses

 Washington, DC

-You’ll join some of the best and brightest minds around you if you attend Georgetown University.
-The school came in at #5 on this year’s Best Value Urban & Regional Planning Schools in the Middle Atlantic Region list.
-Georgetown is a very large private not-for-profit school located in the large city of Washington.
+You’ll be in good company if you decide to attend Georgetown University.
+It ranked #5 on our 2023 Best Value Urban & Regional Planning Schools in the Middle Atlantic Region list.
+Georgetown is a fairly large private not-for-profit school located in the large city of Washington.

 The average tuition and fees for an out-of-state undergraduate student at Georgetown are $59,957 a year.